Full SIPPs in 2025: All the Must-Know Features!

-- A full SIPP offers UK savers a higher level of control over investment decisions, where contributions are typically invested in a wider range of assets than other pension plans.
+- A full SIPP gives UK savers even greater control over investments, allowing access to a wider range of assets than standard SIPP plans.

-- Eligibility for a full SIPP requires being a UK resident over 18 with either relevant earnings or a UK pension that can be transferred; no specific income level or employment status is necessary.
+- UK residents over 18 with relevant earnings or a transferable pension can open a full SIPP, with no specific income or employment requirements.

 This surge in interest underscores the appeal of SIPPs as an investment vehicle for many savers.